Academic/Honors with Lab: 1.5 CREDITS

 Course’s essential questions or focus: Focus on describing mathematically how and why things move, including transferring the transfer of mechanical energy within systems.
 Focus on experimental design and data collection and analysis through graphs.

-The AP Physics 1 course includes the use of trigonometric functions as well as Algebra II formula manipulation and graph interpretation.
-AP Physics 1 is an algebra-based, introductory college-level physics course that explores topics such as Newtonian mechanics (including rotational motion); work, energy, and power; mechanical waves and sound; and introductory, simple circuits.
-Through inquiry-based learning, students will develop scientific critical thinking and reasoning skills.
-This course requires that 25 percent of 36 instructional times will be spent in hands-on laboratory work, with an emphasis on inquiry-based investigations that provide students with opportunities to apply the science practices.
+AP Physics 1 is an algebra-based, introductory college-level physics course that explores topics such as Newtonian mechanics (including rotational motion), work, energy and power, static and dynamic fluids.
+This course requires that 25 percent of instructional time be spent in hands-on laboratory work, with an emphasis on inquiry-based investigations that provide students with opportunities to apply the science practices.

 Summer work is a component of this course.